-If you are asked to attend the surgery, we kindly ask that you wear a face covering.
+If you are visiting the surgery, we kindly ask that you wear a face covering.
 This does not need to be a clinical face mask and can easily be made at home: https:www/gov.uk/government/publications/how-to-wear-and-make-a-cloth-face-covering

-Our waiting room chairs have been spaced to incorporate the recommended government distance and a limited number of patients will be allowed in the surgery at any one time (you may therefore be asked to wait in your car until your clinician collects you).
+Our waiting room chairs have been spaced to incorporate the recommended government distance.
+A limited number of patients will be allowed in the surgery at any one time (you may therefore be asked to wait in your car until your clinician collects you).

-We have a designated area where you can take your own blood pressure with our electronic monitor (arm covering and antibacterial hand gel is provided).
+We have a designated area where you can take your own blood pressure with our electronic monitor (arm, hand covering and antibacterial hand gel is provided).

-We continue to provide appointments for childhood immunisations, cervical smears, dressings, vaccinations and emergency treatment room procedures.
+We continue to provide appointments for childhood immunisations, cervical smears, dressings, vaccinations and treatment room procedures.